 In addition to the "Sex Signals" program, STOP signs were placed under each chair and on the flip side of the STOP sign, students were given Title IX information such as a definition, the Title IX campus coordinator contact information and the campus sexual assault coordinator contact information.
-Prior to this program, a PowerPoint presentation is shown that included safety tips, statistics, available campus resources and information on how to report a sexual assault.
-A Public Safety officer, Sexual Assault Coordinator and Assistant Vice Chancellor for Student Affairs were available after the program for questions and answers.
-The packet of orientation materials included a new brochure on consent, providing information on how to define and determine consent.
+The program opened with a PowerPoint presentation that included safety tips, Title IX information, statistics, available campus resources and information on how to report a sexual assault.
+A Public Safety Officer, Health Educator for Sexual Violence Prevention, Associate Dean of Students, Assistant Dean of Students and advocates from the local Sexual Assault Center were available after the program for questions and answers.
+A packet of orientation materials, which included a brochure on consent, resources and how to report a sexual assault, was also highlighted by student ambassadors in their small group meetings with new students.
+385 Students attended.